terisa-lau/terisa-lau.github.io/essays/TypeScript_Impressions.md

 ## Athletic Software Engineering

 I was introduced to the concept of Athletic Software Engineering (ASE) by my software engineering class professor.
+The whole concept is focused on the "athletic" part.
+Just like athletic training, the following are required for growth:

+- Difficulty Increase: Adding on more weight to the bar
+- Specificity : Focusing on a specific muscle group
+- Reflection: Knowing strengths and weaknesses in order to improve that specific area/technique.

-The whole concept is focused on the "athletic" part, where you treat coding like a skill that needs to be challenged in order to be developed.
-In this class, we were also given Workouts of the Day (WODs).
+In this class, we were given Workouts of the Day (WODs) as our ASE training.

 ## WODs: How they help